 The Concessionária da Linha 4 do Metrô de São Paulo S.A., a company in which CCR Group retains 75% of the capital together with Montgomery Participações S.A. and Mitsui & Co.
 Ltd., retainers of 15% and 10% of the capital respectively, holds the Sponsored Concession Agreement with the São Paulo State Government for the exploration of the passenger transport services on Line 4 (Yellow Line) of the São Paulo Subway.

-IIn September 2012, CPC and CCR España acquired 48.75% of the capital stock of the concessionaire that owned the concession to operate and manage the International Airport of San José, Costa Rica.
-The International Airport of San José (AISJ) is located in the province of Alajuela, approximately 20 km from the center of San José.
-The AISJ serves 3.5 million passengers per year and conducts 32,400 ATMs per year.
-The concession runs for 25 years, until May 2026.
-International Airport of San José was responsible for 1.0% of gross operating revenues in 2015.
+In September 2012, CPC and CCR España acquired 48.75% of the capital stock of the concessionaire that holds the concession to operate and manage Juan Santamaria International Airport in Costa Rica.
+In October 2018, CCR España acquired another 48.40% interest in Juan Santamaria International Airport.
+As of this date, CCR indirectly holds a 97.15% stake in this asset through its subsidiaries.
+Juan Santamaria International Airport is located in the province of Alajuela, around 20 km from the center San José.
+Juan Santamaria International Airport serves 3.5 million passengers and performs 32,400 ATM operations every year.
+The concession term is 25 years, expiring in May 2026.
+Juan Santamaria International Airport accounted for 1.6% of gross operating revenue in 2018.

 The implementation of the VLT is part of the strategy of the government of the State of Rio de Janeiro to ensure adequate transportation infrastructure for the Olympic Games in 2016, besides benefiting the entire population that uses the public transportation network.
 The VLT will be connected to subway, suburban trains, Barcas S.A. (ferry), BRT’s, conventional bus network and the Santos Dumont Airport, helping to consolidate the concept of integrated transportation network.